When You’re Separated, and You Cry Your Way Through Christmas

 I had to come face to face with countless losses, and I guess I do remember one thing that sticks out in my memory about that time.

 I cried my way through Christmas.

 On a scale of 1-10 with one being THE WORST holiday ever and 10 being THE BEST, that first holiday season was a one.
 The second year was a two.
 A disappointing improvement.

 By the time the third season rolled around, I had filed for divorce, and a few months later—right before the holidays started gearing up again—I met my husband, Tom.
 We became friends, and our friendship blossomed into love which made that third holiday season incredibly healing and peaceful.

 And right before Thanksgiving on the fourth year, my divorce was final, and Tom and I were married and celebrated a family Thanksgiving and Christmas that was everything I had always dreamed of.
 Full of love and peace.
 NO DRAMA.
 It was heaven on earth.

 During that four-year time span, I learned new ways of looking at the holidays that helped me cope.
-Throughout this article I’m also going to share anonymous quotes (with permission) that members of the Flying Free Education and Support Community shared on our private forum.
+Throughout this article I’m also going to share anonymous quotes (with permission) that members of the Flying Free Sisterhood program shared on our private forum.

 The kids will be with their dad.
 So I don’t actually care too much about the actual day.
 So Saturday, two days ago, I just made a stress free Thanksgiving dinner.
 Since there wasn’t a ton to do and places we had to go, we just had fun.
 The kids and I even decorated a gingerbread turkey from Trader Joe’s.
 For the actual day of Thanksgiving I will see my extended family and then relax and read, or I could go shopping, or I could watch a movie…the options are kind of endless.
 And I like that sense of adventure that there is so much i could do.
 I’d like to surprise myself.